×

 Time, temperature, joint geometry, part alloy, type and amount of flux, type and amount of filler alloy, are the process variables that need to be controlled when soldering.
 These process variables control the final solder joint quality and strength.
 The following briefly describes how each of these variables influences the final solder joint:

-- Type and amount of flux – the purpose of the flux is to clean the surfaces of both the base alloys and filler metals and keep them from oxidizing during the soldering process.
-The type of flux effects how it reacts with the metals being soldered and the temperature range during which the flux is active.
-Because the flux is heated and used up during the soldering process, the amount of flux used has an impact on whether the solder joint forms before oxidation occurs.
+• Type and amount of flux.
+The purpose of flux is to clean the base alloys and filler metal surfaces, keeping them from oxidizing.
+The type of flux affects how it reacts with the soldered metals and the temperature range.
+The amount of flux used has an impact on whether the solder joint forms before oxidation occurs.
 The consumption of the flux also influences the final time-temperature profile the joint experiences during soldering.
-In some instances, nitrogen, argon or other shielding gases are used to assist the flux with preventing oxidation.
+In some instances, nitrogen, argon or other shielding gases assist the flux with preventing oxidation.

-- Temperature is the main variable controlling the speed at which the chemical reactions required to make a solder joint occur and what type of intermetallic compounds form.
+Temperature is the main variable controlling the speed at which the chemical reactions required to make a solder joint occur and what type of intermetallic compounds form.

 Brazing